 The Valedictorian and Salutatorian will be selected from the top ten college preparatory seniors.
-The selection will be finalized by March.
-The selection will be based on the student's cumulative numerical average utilized in determining class rank.
-If there is less than .1 percent difference between the cumulative numerical averages of competing seniors, the valedictorian and salutatorian honors will be shared.
+The selection will be finalized by the end of the first semester of their senior year.
+The selection will be based on the student's with the highest calculated Numeric GPA Weighted.
 However, for the purposes of awarding the Governor's Scholarship, the names of those students with the highest numerical averages will be submitted to the Georgia Department of Education.
-In order to qualify for either valedictorian or salutatorian honors a student must have been enrolled in Kendrick High School for three years prior to graduation.
+In order to qualify for either valedictorian or salutatorian honors a student must have been enrolled in the Muscogee County School District their full junior and senior year.